USS Los Angeles (ZR-3): Operational history

 LZ-126 was first flown on 27 August 1924.
 After completing flight trials, she began the transatlantic delivery flight to the U.S. on 12 October 1924 under the command of Hugo Eckener, arriving at the U.S. Naval Air Station at Lakehurst, New Jersey, after an 81-hour flight of 4229 nmi.
 The airship was commissioned into the U.S. Navy as USS Los Angeles on 25 November 1924 at Naval Support Facility Anacostia at Washington, D.C. with Lieutenant Commander Maurice R. Pierce in command.

 On her arrival in the United States, her lifting gas was changed from hydrogen to helium, which reduced payload but improved safety.
 At the same time the airship was fitted with equipment to recover water from the exhaust gases for use as ballast to compensate for the loss of weight as fuel was consumed, so avoiding the necessity to vent scarce helium to maintain neutral buoyancy.

 The airship went on to log a total of 4,398 hours of flight, covering a distance of 172,400 nmi.
 Long-distance flights included return flights to Panama, Costa Rica and Bermuda.
 She served as an observatory and experimental platform, as well as a training ship for other airships.

-On 24 January 1925, U.S. Naval Observatory and U.S. Bureau of Standards gathered a group of astronomers to observe a total solar eclipse from the airship over the New York City, with Captain Edwin Taylor Pollock as a head of the group.
+On 24 January 1925, U.S. Naval Observatory and U.S. Bureau of Standards gathered a group of astronomers to observe a total solar eclipse from the airship over New York City, with Captain Edwin Taylor Pollock as a head of the group.
 They used "two pairs of telescopic cameras", to capture inner and outer portions of Sun's corona, and a spectrograph.
 The expedition achieved good publicity, but it was not very successful in its observations - the dirigible was not very stable and the photos were blurred.